 Normal Salivation vs. Drooling

-Salivation is absolutely normal in cats.
-It is a reflex (the salivary reflex), just like it is for humans, and it has a number of roles in the body’s neurophysiology.
-It is perfectly normal to salivate when you feel the smell of food you like, right?
-And the hungrier you are, the more you salivate more when this happens.
+Salivation is normal in cats.
+It is a reflex (the salivary reflex) like it is for humans, and it has some roles in the body’s neurophysiology.
+It is normal to salivate when you feel the smell of food you like, right?
+And the hungrier you are, the more you salivate when this happens.

 It is the same for cats.
-So, if you notice your cat is salivating a bit as you are about to give it its food bowl, then rest assured that they are simply eager to eat.
+So, if you notice your cat is drooling as you are about to give it its food bowl, rest assured that they are eager to eat.
 Salivation stops being normal when it involves a large amount of saliva and when it happens for an extended period.

 What Causes Drooling in Cats?